“Do You Have Children?” | It’s the Question many Women Dread

 Do YOU ever ask someone, “Do you have children?”

 If so, you are not alone.
 This, along with the question, “What do you do?” is the most common mistake made in the conversation department.

 Why is it wrong?

-Well, firstly, what you should consider is the answer that you may receive, for example, if the person says, “Yes”, then that normally doesn’t pose any problems as most people are happy to speak about their children.
+Well, firstly, what you need to consider is the answer that you may receive, for example, if the person says, “Yes”, then that normally doesn’t pose any problems as most people are happy to speak about their children.

 But what if they say, “No”?
 How are you going to continue the conversation?
 Perhaps you might say something like:

 - “Would you like to have them?”

 - If the person says no, then perhaps you might ask “Why not?”